MichaelCWalsh7/Cartridge-Market/README.md

 -   Email verification for payment and user account actions

--   Users can set up ditital storefronts
+-   Users can set up digital storefronts

--   Images can be uploaded and edited by users for both lisitngs and their own personal storefront
+-   Images can be uploaded and edited by users for both listngs and their own personal storefront

 ## Planned Future Features

 - Payment Receipt
     - Right now Stripe is set up to receive payment on the user end, but not to pay sellers of the site who have storefronts and listings.
-This was unforunately a bit ourtside of the scope of the project, but definitely a neccessary feature to be implemented in the future.
+This was unfortunately a bit outside of the scope of the project, but definitely a necessary feature to be implemented in the future.
     - This type of feature may require a new app, or at least a separate admin page for storefront owners to view their revenue metrics and customize various specifics.

 - Comments